wpledig/covid19-twitter-sentiment/data-collection/README.md

 This directory contains all of the code to pull the Panacea Lab dataset from the internet, as well as to perform all required data wrangling.

-To avoid the long runtime that this process has, please download the files stored at the link below and put them in the `data` folder in your local version of the repository.

-The files for the dataset can be found at https://rice.box.com/s/d7r2z48tkrw3q894nr848kwwom1jtsd9
+This process has a very long runtime, but it is against the terms of service of Twitter's API to provide this data in our public repository.
+Please contact us if you would like an expedited download link to the complete dataset.

 ## Usage

 The following steps must be performed, in order, to compile the full dataset we will be using for this project.

-1. Create a file in this directory titled `api_keys.json` that contains your Twitter API credentials.
+1. Create a file in this directory titled `api_keys.json` that contains your Twitter API credentials and a GitHub access token.

-    This should be a simple JSON object with the following fields: `consumer_key`, `consumer_secret`, `access_token`, and `access_token_secret`.
+    This should be a simple JSON object with the following fields: `consumer_key`, `consumer_secret`, `access_token`, and `access_token_secret` for each of the respective Twitter API credentials.
+Additionally, the field `github_access` should contain a valid GitHub access token capable of viewing public repositories.

 2. Run the Python file `src/load_data.py`